 - Turn instant pot to SAUTE and cook half of the beef until browned.
 Repeat with remaining beef.
 Drain any fat.

 - Spread cooked beef out in a layer on the bottom.
-Layer, in order, bell peppers, kidney beans, tomato paste, cumin and finally gently place tomatoes on top.
+Layer, in order, bell peppers, kidney beans, tomato paste, cumin, remaining chili powder and finally gently place tomatoes on top.
 Pour any juice from the tomatoes over top.

 - Stir the chili which will likely need thickening.